top of page

 What weeds do your programs control?

-Programs are designed to prevent and control common Oklahoma lawn weeds including crabgrass, spurge, henbit, clover, and other broadleaf weeds through a combination of pre-emergent and post-emergent treatments.
+Programs are designed to prevent and control common Oklahoma lawn weeds including crabgrass, spurge, henbit, clover, foxtail, nutsedge, dallisgrass and much more through the use of high quality, high performance pre & post emergent herbicides.

 Do I need to water after lawn treatments?